Eyes in French & Seeing spots? Relax, those are floaters! Les corps flottants et le champ visuel....

 by Kristi Espinasse

-The beaches are so packed here in La Ciotat you cannot see the sand....so Jean-Marc led the two of us to a secret hideaway!
+The beaches here in La Ciotat are blindé, so packed you cannot see the sand....so Jean-Marc led the two of us to a secret hideaway!
 There, on slippery flat rocks disappearing into the sea, we relaxed at sundown with Les Ciotadens, or locals (picture from JM's Instagram account...)

-After my husband slipped into the sea I followed him from the shore, my eyes on his snorkeling tuba, until my gaze was lost on the blue horizon.
+Pulling on his flippers, Jean-Marc said he was going hunting for sea urchins.
+After my husband slipped into the sea I followed his course from the shore, my eyes on his snorkeling tuba, until my gaze was lost on the blue horizon.
 That's when I began to see the spots.
 Qu'est-ce que c'est?
-Looking left, looking right, I noticed how the gray dots (over my eyes? or in the air in front of me?) floated off-center...until I could not quite focus on any one of them.
-Next, "stringy bits" began passing by adding to the flotsam in my eyes!
+Looking left, looking right, I noticed how the gray dots (over my eyes? or were they in the air in front of me?) floated slowly off-center...until I could not quite focus on any one of them.
+Next, "stringy bits" floated by, adding to the flotsam in my eyes!

-Sitting on my beach towel my head turning slowly from side-to-side, my eyes chasing the (internal? external?) "shadows," I was stumped as to what I was seeing.
+Sitting on my beach towel, my head turning slowly from side-to-side as I tried to follow the shadowy objects in my eyes, I was stumped as to what I was seeing.
 An optical illusion?
 Brought on by low blood sugar or some kind of carence--like a lack of iron or something?

-As soon as my husband returned from the sea, and his oursinade, I told him about the "flying spots!"
-Realizing this must've sounded batty (come to think of it, I saw those too! ), I kept a low profile until I got my sister Heidi on the phone...
+As soon as my husband returned from his oursinade, I told him about the "flying spots!"
+Realizing this must've sounded batty (come to think of it, I saw those too!), I kept a low profile until I got my sister Heidi on the phone...

-(No, my sister confirmed, she had never seen spots parading past her range of vision....)
+(No, my sister confirmed, she had never seen spots parading across her range of vision....)

 Worried I was becoming a hypochondriac, I hung up and googled "seeing spots" and voilà!
 A satisfactory answer: les corps flottants.